hjone72/PlexAuth/README.md

 	1. RememberMe by gbirke installed.

 	2. PlexPy https://github.com/drzoidberg33/plexpy (If enabled in config).
+(Custom fork of plexpy that intergrates with plexpy login. https://github.com/hjone72/plexpy)

 	3. nginx.